Karthikeya-Valmiki/LLM-text-summarization/README.md

 # News Summarization with Large Language Models

-This repository contains a Jupyter notebook that demonstrates how to fetch the latest news articles and summarize them using Large Language Models (LLM).
+This project contains a Jupyter notebook that demonstrates how to fetch the latest news articles and summarize them using Large Language Models (LLM).
 By leveraging the power of LLM, you can quickly extract key information from news articles and generate concise summaries.

 ## Overview